-During 1961-62, there were completed four graduate houses (the Keck, Mosher-Jorgensen, Marks and Braun Houses), the Firestone Flight Sciences Laboratory (gift of the Firestone Tire and Rubber Company) and the Karman Laboratory of Fluid Mechanics and Jet Propulsion (gift of the Aerojet-General Corporation).
-The P.G.
-Winnett Student Center was completed in the summer of 1962.
+During 1961-62, there were completed four graduate houses (the Keck, Mosher-Jorgensen, Marks, and Braun Houses), the Firestone Flight Sciences Laboratory (gift of the Firestone Tire and Rubber Company), and the Karman Laboratory of Fluid Mechanics and Jet Propulsion (gift of the Aerojet-General Corporation).
+The P. G. Winnett Student Center was completed in the summer of 1962.
 The Willis H. Booth Computing Center was completed in 1963 and the beautiful Arnold O. Beckman Auditorium in 1964.
-Construction will begin soon on the Robert A. Millikan Memorial Library (gift of Dr. Seeley G. Mudd) and on the Harry G. Steele Laboratory of Electrical Sciences.
+Construction has begun on the Robert A. Millikan Memorial Library (gift of Dr. Seeley G. Mudd) and on the Harry G. Steele Laboratory of Electrical Sciences.
+Design and funding plans are under way for a laboratory of chemical physics and one for high-energy physics.
+Funds will soon be needed for several other essential academic, housing, and other facilities. and there is an urgent need for funds to cover increased expenses for the expanding program of education and research.